cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

 This setup allows us to remotely or locally interact with a Trick instance's sim control without requiring any client installed locally, outside of VNC client or a web browser.

-It also scales well to multi or single deployment configurations and container orchestration technologies.
+It also scales well to multi or single machine deployment configurations and container orchestration technologies.

 #### Example Single machine Deployment